4 points license suspended for 6 months

 People frequently get 3 or 4 traffic tickets in a year, and instead of fighting the tickets or doing traffic school, they just pay off the ticket fines and end up putting 4 points on their DMV license record.

-If the DMV determines that you have 4 points on your license, they will send you a letter indicating they intend to suspend your license for 6 months.
+If the DMV determines that you have gained 4 points on your license within one year, they will send you a letter indicating they intend to suspend your license for 6 months.

 How do points get on your license?

 A traffic ticket involving a moving violation can put one or two points on your record.
 A moving violation is any violation of the law committed by the driver while the car is in motion.
 Parking tickets, fix-it tickets concerning the car equipment like broken lights, tinted windows or no front plate, or paperwork violations relating to insurance or registration do not put points on your license.
-Talking on the cell phone does not put a point on your license.
+CELL PHONE OR TEXTING TICKETS: Two cell phone tickets (VC 23123) or two texting tickets (VC 23123.5) will now put a DMV Point on your record.
+If you get two cell phone tickets or two texting tickets in a 3 year period that will put a DMV point on your record.
+Beginning on July 1, 2021, under a new law two convictions for a cell phone or texting violation within 36 months will now put a DMV point on your record.

 However, a DUI, Hit or Run charge, Driving over a 100 mph or driving on a suspended license all put 2 points on your license.
 A typical traffic ticket that involves a moving violation like speeding or going through a stop sign puts one point on your license.
 If you cause an accident and you are determined to be at fault in causing the accident this will put a point on your DMV record.
 The California DMV will put a point on your record if they find out about an out of state traffic ticket you received when driving in a different state.

 See also Points on your license.